Self-reported health

 • Does the proportion of people with disability who report good health vary by remoteness?

 The data in the graph and the table below show the proportion of people with disability (aged 15 and over) who reported excellent, very good or good health, compared with people without disability, grouped by remoteness.
-In major cities and inner regional areas, 69% of people with disability reported excellent, very good or good health, as did 67% in outer regional and remote areas.
+In major cities, 68% of people with disability reported excellent, very good or good health, as did 65% in inner regional areas.

 More detailed data by age group are shown in the table.